Aiven-Open/klaw-docs/docs/authentication-authorization/authentication/userpwd-db.md

     `klaw.jasypt.encryptor.secretkey=kw2021secretkey`

-    Additionally, bcrypt encryption is supported for enhanced security starting with Klaw 2.10.0.
+    Additionally, BCrypt encryption is supported for enhanced security starting with Klaw 2.10.0.

 3.  **Decrypt password:** The password stored in the database can be decrypted with the following java code.